canonical/ubuntu-cloud-docs/oracle/oracle-how-to/upgrade-from-jammy-to-noble.rst

 For fully automated system deployments it is recommended to redeploy with new Noble instances instead of upgrading from Jammy.

 For systems that cannot be easily created or destroyed and require manual configuration, running `do-release-upgrade <https://manpages.ubuntu.com/manpages/jammy/man8/do-release-upgrade.8.html>`_ is a good option.
-However this option requires some :ref:`manual intervention <manual intervention oracle>` as explained below.
+However this option requires some :ref:`manual intervention <manual intervention oracle noble>` as explained below.

 .. warning:: Avoid apt lock conflicts